M0WA/marsos/README.md

-for all ssh based actions, by default, your ${HOME}/.ssh/id_rsa key will be used and appended to authorized_keys files in created images. if you run the test-suite (test.sh) it will additionally be copied into the test images. please be aware of that.
+for all ssh based actions, by default, your ${HOME}/.ssh/id_rsa key will be used and appended to authorized_keys files in created images. if you run the test-suite (test.sh) it will additionally be copied into the test images. please be aware of that. if the key does not exist it will be created automatically.

-if the key does not exist it will be created.
+the actual key used can be configured in conf/dist.conf ($DISTSSHKEY)

 ## configuration